Ayatallah/Twikly/README.md

 Twikly
 ======

-Twikly is a Start-up composed of seven GUC Computer Science and Engineering Students.
+Twikly is a Start-up composed of eight GUC Computer Science and Engineering Students.
 We Develop what we believe in for a worthy cause.
 Our Motto is to deliver desired software to our customers Fast & Cheap.

  -- Please Find Below our Team Members' info: